Category

 Radar Chart: The values in each graph represent the factor scores for the six types of "Motivation Factors" and the eight types of "Activation Factors" derived from the factor analysis.

-Households consisting solely of individuals living alone or married couples accounted for less than 30% combined in 1980, but this figure increased to 55.4% by 2014 (※4).
+Households consisting of single individuals or couples only accounted for less than 30% combined in 1980, but increased to 55.4% by 2014 (※4).
 For many seniors, family members are not necessarily always present.

 Unlike phone calls, instant messengers don't unilaterally tie up the other person.
 For seniors who don't want to burden their families but still wish to stay emotionally connected, the pacing of instant messengers might be just right.